Bachelor of Social Sciences (Honours) in Development Economics

 Based upon the experience of first several batches of students admitted in the MEcon in Development Economics programme with relatively diverse background, despite a story of notable success, it has been assessed that students with solid background in economics at the undergraduate level would better suit the main objective and vision of the programme.
 Therefore, the initiative has been undertaken to introduce the undergraduate programme in development economics.

-The four-year long (eight semesters) Bachelor of Economics (BEcon) in Development Economics degree programme will entail a total of 138 credits.
+The four-year long (eight semesters) Bachelor of Social Sciences (Honours) in Development Economics degree programme will entail a total of 138 credits.
 The programme comprises courses in language (both Bangla and English) and core areas of economic theory, quantitative economics, social sciences, and development related areas, e.g. environment, population, gender, poverty, rural development, etc. Furthermore, a number of courses that are multidisciplinary in nature, but nevertheless important for the discipline are also included.
 Successful culmination of the degree will require completion of all 138 credits for students.

 It is expected that upon completion of this programme, students will have a solid background preparation in theoretical and methodological knowledge in areas related to economic development, which will enable them to move into the practical world with certain degree of confidence.
 Some of them, hopefully, will acquire enough interest and expertise to go for advanced degrees in economics.